easonzhou/CodeChallenge2/README.md

 5. The total at the top of each column reflects the number of projects.
 6. The global total reflects the the global sum of projects.

-## Additional Features:
+## Additional Features

 1. Add new Lane.
 2. Add new project in each lane.
-3. Close or drag each lane.
+3. Close / drag and drop lanes and re-arrange the order of all the lanes.
-4. Change project text in the lane.
+4. Change project or lane text in the lane.
 5. Reset persisted store to clear the kanban board.

 ## TODO
- - [x] Draggable Lanes
- - [x] Refactor in ES6
- - [ ] Add authentication
+ - Add authentication